Simuns/perspektiv/README.md

 ### My plan is to include these extra features as time goes:
-- [ ] styled page for each letter
+- [x] styled page for each letter
-- [ ] Letter verification via SMS and captcha
+- [x] Letter verification via SMS
-- [ ] scroll and load more content on frontpage
+- [X] scroll and load more content on frontpage
 - [ ] picture compression to save some space

 # installation guides